tkucic/brOscatLib/quirks.md

 Here we list all the known quirks and differences between the source and the B&R Automation studio

+## Libraries

+- Version attribute can only be in format X.YY.Z
+-
 ## Data types

 ## Function blocks